 Where is Great Smoky Mountains National Park?

 Great Smoky Mountains National Park is located along the border of western North Carolina and eastern Tennessee.
 There are cities of decent size on either side of the park.
 The town of Gatlinburg, Tennessee is just outside the north entrance to Newfound Gap Road.
 The town of Cherokee, North Carolina, within the Qualla Boundary of the Cherokee Reservation, lies outside the southern entrance to Newfound Gap Road.
 Further directions and maps can be found at Getting to Great Smoky Mountains.

 More About Great Smoky Mountains

 We have pages on all sorts of things about Great Smoky Mountains National Park.
-Choose from the menu above the map, or from right here.
-We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, HD Video Clips, and pages to buy Books, Trail Maps, and DVD & Blu-ray.
+We have sections on Weather, Getting to the Park, Lodging, Camping, Hiking Trails, Road Guides, HD Video Clips, and pages to buy Books and Trail Maps.
 You could also check out the park’s Photo Gallery.